The most frequent question that haunts even the savviest executive must be What do my customers want?

 - Interests are health and fitness, weight management, fashion clothes.

 - Driven towards healthy living, healthy products, organic products

 - Reasons for not buying are price and quality

 The buyer persona is detailed enough to understand the various factors of your ideal customer.

 This is how Spotify campaign developed and made use of the buyer personas.
 When there was enough knowledge of the target audience it created a level of familiarity through tailored messaging.

 See how PepsiMax made use of Spotify Advertising using personas.
-Pepsi identified that its customers are likely to drink a Pepsi when the weather starts to become hot.
+Pepsi identified that its customers are likely to drink Pepsi when the weather starts to become hot.
 They quickly partnered with a company to sponsor summer events.
-To spread awareness, they used more than 650 audio spots with an intention to target people between 18-49 years.
+To spread awareness, they used more than 650 audio spots with the intention to target people between 18-49 years.
 Each audio spot was planned to focus on one summer event.
 This personalized event was a huge success and drove a 155% life in ad recall.

 Research says that more than 50% of an experience depends on an emotion as emotions shape the attitudes that drive decisions.

 You have designed a great customer experience strategy.
 However, can you tell if your customers experienced a WOW moment?